zone117x/node-stratum-pool/README.md

     //instanceId: 37, //Recommend not using this because a crypto-random one will be generated

+    /* Some attackers will create thousands of workers that use up all available socket connections, usually the workers are zombies and don't submit shares after connecting.
+This features detects those and disconnects them */
     "connectionTimeout": 120, //Remove workers that haven't been in contact for this many seconds

+    /* If a worker is submitting a good deal of invalid shares we can temporarily ban them to reduce system/network load.
+Also useful to fight against flooding attacks. */ "banning": {
+        "enabled": true,
+        "time": 600, //How many seconds to ban worker for "invalidPercent": 50, //What percent of invalid shares triggers ban "checkThreshold": 500 //Check invalid percent when this many shares have been submitted },

     /* Each pool can have as many ports for your miners to connect to as you wish.
 Each port can be configured to use its own pool difficulty and variable difficulty settings. varDiff is